christophergillard9696-lgtm/Cause-For-Applause/README.md

 # ♟️ The Process:
-I wanted to create something that could automatically pull and process from my data scraping, so I developed a python script to pull from reviews left on steam, leveraged SQL to help deliver a cleaned up master set of data, connecting Power Bi to said data to have it automatically update results every morning feeding them through the statistical modeling within Power Bi.
+I wanted to create something that could automatically pull and process from my data scraping, so I developed a python script to pull from my personal library of clips and first hand Excel sheets, leveraged SQL to help deliver a cleaned up Unioned master set of data, connecting Power Bi to said data to have it automatically update results every time I added more data to my database to then feeding them through the statistical modeling within Power Bi.

 # 🗳️ What I have learnt: